 Most people don't act sexist in real life, but it's easy to accidentally work an insulting and potentially harmful message into a work of fiction.
 Here are some tropes to consciously avoid.

-Of course, the trope that women can't hold their own in the game of fiction and need to be rescued by men all the time.
-I have some tips on how to do this in a non-sexist way here.
+The trope that women can't hold their own in the game of fiction and need to be rescued by men all the time.
+I've written some tips on how to handle rescues better.

-This one would be funny it wasn't so sexist.
+This one would be funny it wasn't sexist.
 A lot of writers don't seem to realize that you can't have a father and sons without a mother.
 No one ever even asked in the Clone Wars arc that featured this trope (albeit that family had a daughter, still an instance of the trope).
-Sometimes there's at least a handwave (usually that the mother is dead) but even if so it's still in most cases just an excuse to avoid having female characters in the story: remember that everything in your story that needs to be explained must be so for a reason - otherwise you're wasting time - and so there should be a mother unless there's a good reason not to.
+Sometimes there's at least a handwave - usually that the mother is dead - but even then it's still a questionable excuse to avoid having female characters in the story: remember that everything in the story that needs to be explained must be so for a reason - otherwise you're wasting time - and so there should be a mother unless there's a good reason not to.
 If you have a good reason to want only one parent around, remember it's an option to have the father be dead, and it's better to be symmetric by reversing it every other time than to default to the mother being the dead one.

 This happens in Sword Art Online (with Sachi), The Force Unleashed 2, Star Wars: Revege of the Sith (it doesn't literally do what I said but it uses the threat of Padme dying to motivate Anakin and then kills her by complete Death Ex Machina after Anakin turns evil), and in Beneath A Steel Sky, to name some examples.
 None of these female characters were killed for the sake of their own arcs; on the contrary Padme's arc was ruined for it, Juno (TFU 2) had literally no other role in that story even though she was a major character in the original, and the same can almost be said of Anita (Beneath a Steel Sky).